 A man once said that trees are named for their fruit.
 It is as much a mistake to automatically indict all Muslims as it would be to automatically absolve all Christians.
 We, each of us, deserve to be judged by our choices and our actions.
 We should all be measured by the content of our character.

 We definitely need to be cautious who we let into the US.
 But how can we claim to be the leaders of the free world, and then close our doors to people who are asking for nothing but freedom?

 Subscribe and grow this blog.
 And please share on social media.

 NB: The illustration for this post was originally a Ben Shahn print of Sacco & Vanzetti that I have admired for years.
 I had obtained it from WikArt when this was originally published five years ago, but found that it has been removed, and is still under copyright.
 You can view it here.

 Footnotes [ + ]

-|1.||↑||Added 2015.12.18: I got some push-back about the word “smelly.”
-It’s not the same as ‘stink’, it simply suggests a smell that is “off”, i.e., foreign.
+|1.||↑||Addendum 2015.12.18: I got some push-back about the word ‘smelly.’
+It’s not the same as ‘stinking’, it simply suggests a smell that is different, i.e., exotic or foreign.
 My grandmother smelled faintly of onions, thyme, and sometimes of the pungent cheese she made.
 She was a very clean woman, she just smelled different from other Americans.
-If you don’t like the exotic, you might have found the smell offensive.|
+If you are uncomfortable with the exotic, you might have found the smell offensive.|